kennymalac/mediacenter/CONTRIBUTING.md

 ## How to contribute
 ### Setting up a working local instance
-To start, you will need to install [Python 3](https://www.python.org/), [virtualenv](https://virtualenv.pypa.io/en/stable/), [Postgres](https://www.postgresql.org/), and [npm](https://www.npmjs.com/) (only a requirement for frontend dev).
+To start, you will need to install [Python 3](https://www.python.org/), [virtualenv](https://virtualenv.pypa.io/en/stable/), [Postgres](https://www.postgresql.org/), and [npm](https://www.npmjs.com/).
 Instructions for installing these is outside of the scope of this tutorial.
 Media Center is only tested to function on Linux.
 All of these packages can be safely installed from your package manager, except perhaps npm, because you will need at least version 5.x.
 Postgres must also be at least version 5.4.

 Once you have all of that installed, here's how to setup Media Center:
 ```bash